xlladdins/xll/docs/Excel4MacrosA-D.md

 | TRUE             | "R"         | First column of the input range.                  |
 | FALSE or omitted | (ignored)   | No labels.
 All cells in the input range are data. |

-Summary    is a logical value.
+Summary&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If TRUE, DESCR reports the summary statistics.
 If FALSE or omitted, no summary statistics are reported.

-Ds\_large    is an integer k.
+Ds\_large&nbsp;&nbsp;&nbsp;&nbsp;is an integer k.
 If ds\_large is present, DESCR reports the k-th largest data point.
 If ds\_large is omitted, the value is not reported.

-Ds\_small    is an integer k.
+Ds\_small&nbsp;&nbsp;&nbsp;&nbsp;is an integer k.
 If ds\_small is present, DESCR reports the k-th smallest data point.
 If ds\_small is omitted, the value is not reported.

-Confid    is the confidence level of the mean.
+Confid&nbsp;&nbsp;&nbsp;&nbsp;is the confidence level of the mean.
 If confid is given, DESCR reports the confidence interval for the input range.
 If confid is omitted, the confidence interval is 95%.

 Return to [top](#A)